UFC 180: Werdum vs Hunt: Predictions & Analysis

 A few statistical edges stand out.
 Heatherly throws significantly more leather — a 1.7 sig. strike per minute gap.
 Heatherly is far more active with takedowns, averaging 6.5 more per 15 minutes.
 Montano has tighter striking defense, making opponents miss more often.

 The Pick: Augusto Montano over Chris Heatherly.
-The model gives Montano a slight nod at 64% — this could easily go either way.
-The market and our model are aligned — the line looks fair.
+The model gives Montano a slight nod at 59% — this could easily go either way.
+The market implies 67% for Montano, but our model sees only 59%.
+That 7-point gap favoring Heatherly is worth watching.

 Hector Urbina vs Edgar Garcia